openstack/octavia/doc/source/user/guides/basic-cookbook.rst

 If an application is listening on this port, the Operating System should reply with an INIT ACK packet, but if the port is closed, it replies with an ABORT packet.
-If the health monitor receives an INIT ACK packet, it immediatly closes the connection with an ABORT packet, and considers that the server is ONLINE.
+If the health monitor receives an INIT ACK packet, it immediately closes the connection with an ABORT packet, and considers that the server is ONLINE.

 ``TLS-HELLO`` health monitors simply ensure the back-end server responds to